 Most of the time ODD doesn’t develop in a vacuum.
-Rather, ODD children tend to take on some of the characteristics displayed by their parents or caregivers.
+Rather, children with ODD tend to take on some of the characteristics displayed by their parents or caregivers.
 ODD is known to be more common in homes where parents chronically fight with one another, and in homes where one or more parents has a history of conduct problems, anti-social behavior, or drug abuse.
 While parental dysfunction doesn’t directly cause ODD, it seems that it helps foster the development and maintenance of ODD symptoms in vulnerable children.

 Treatment, usually in the form of individual/child and/or family psychotherapy, is available for ODD.
 Parental or caregiver involvement in therapy for ODD is quite important.
 It is much harder to get the child with ODD to improve behaviorally if the parents won’t change the way they themselves behave – with the child and with one another.
 Treatment can be important as much for what it prevents, as what it might restore.
 A significant number of children with ODD appear to get worse with time, moving into juvenile delinquency and a diagnosis of Conduct Disorder.

 To learn more about ODD, please visit that section of our Childhood Mental Disorders and Illnesses center.